f4hbg/ezChromato/README.md

 # ezChromato CDS

-ezChromato is a very simple open source DIY chromatography acquisition solution
+ezChromato is a very simple open source DIY chromatography data system

-based on an Arduino / ADS1220 24-bit ADC for acquisition
+based on an Arduino / ADS1220 24-bit ADC for data acquisition

 and a linux bash script UI for data recording and live graph